 The Moon can be used as a pointer to find other objects in the sky:

-- During the early evening of the 18th, the waning gibbous Moon rises with Spica (Virgo).
+- During the early hours of the 1st, the waning gibbous Moon sits below Mars.

-- Then on the 19th, the Moon is close to Mars.
+- Then on the 2nd, the Last Quarter Moon is near Saturn in the early morning sky.

-- Before sunrise on the 21st, the Moon is high in the north-west and near Saturn.
+- Before sunrise on the 7th, the waning crescent Moon is above bright Venus.

-- The Last Quarter Moon sits near the red supergiant Antares (Scorpius) on the morning of the 24th.
+- The waxing gibbous Moon is near Regulus (Leo, the lion) on the night of the 20th.

-Earth experiences the Autumn Equinox on Friday 21st.
-At 3:57am the Sun crosses the celestial equator heading north.
-Day and night are of equal length a few days later, on Monday 24th.
-This is because our atmosphere bends light from the Sun, and so, we see the Sun before it physically rises and continue to see it for a short while after it has set.
+Earth experiences the Autumn Equinox on Sunday 20th.
+At 3:30pm the Sun crosses the celestial equator heading north.
+Day and night are of equal length a few days later, on Wednesday 23rd.
+This delay is because our atmosphere bends light from the Sun, and so, we see the Sun before it physically rises and continue to see it for a short while after it has set.
 This phenomenon is called atmospheric refraction.

-There are two small meteor showers that occur near the South Celestial Pole this month.
-The gamma Normids is due to peak around the 15th, so will be affected by the almost Full Moon.
+There are two small meteor showers this month that occur near the South Celestial Pole.
+The gamma Normids is due to peak around the 15th.
 This shower is centred on the yellow giant star, gamma Normae in the constellation of Norma, the level.
 The second shower is the delta Pavonids, which peak in early April, but will start to appear from the 21st.
 This shower occurs in Pavo, the peacock.
 The best time for viewing meteor showers is generally between midnight and dawn.

 Stars & Constellations